YOURLS/website/src/guide/server-configuration.md

 By default YOURLS installs its files in the directory it will run from.

-It is possible to move all YOURLS files in their own directory, but still having YOURLS served from the parent directory and without changing your URLs.
+This section explains how to have YOURLS running from `http://sho.rt/` but with all files installed in their own directory, say `http://sho.rt/yourls/`, and still have YOURLS served from the parent directory and without changing your URLs.

 1. **Move files**
    Simply create a directory, eg `yourls_subdir/` and move **everything** in this directory.